 12. Don’t be afraid to use the Do Not Disturb sign.

 To maintain a good work-life balance, Yates goes off the grid at 5 PM.
 “I make sure when I leave the campus, I leave in every way,” he says.
 He does not have his email connected to his phone, so he has to go to a computer to check messages.
 He embraces the idea of work smarter not harder.
 Yates says he is more efficient and accurate doing his work at school during the day rather than late at night.

 “Involve yourself in the larger conversation about education,” says Yates.
 For him, that means reading education blogs and communicating with friends from other schools.
 With so many social media groups and hashtags being used, teachers can easily find other educators to connect with.
 It’s encouraging to know others are facing similar challenges.

-If your current position isn’t allowing you to be the teacher you had imagined, perhaps there is another school or a different grade that is better suited for you.
-Do you feel like you’ve peaked with your job?
-Going back to school to continue your education is another way to reignite that fire within yourself to help with that feeling of burnout, suggests Owens-Birch.
+If your current position isn’t allowing you to be the teacher you had imagined you’d be, perhaps there is another school or a different grade that is better suited for you.
+Do you feel like you’ve peaked in your job?
+Going back to school to continue your education is another way to reignite that fire within yourself to help fight teacher burnout, suggests Owens-Birch.
 You could work toward another degree or hone your expertise in a certain area.

 15. Know that there will be ups and downs.

 When you are feeling burned out, it can be easy to think something is wrong with you, says Mathis.
 “It’s perfectly normal and healthy to have ebbs and flows in your profession,” she says.
 “It’s OK if you don’t jump out of bed every morning excited.
 There are good years and years that are tougher.
 “Know that you can always take time to regroup and reset.
 Your next group of kids or teaching year might be your best one yet!